 Every summer, our parish offers one week of Vacation Church Camp.
 All children from preschool through those entering the 5th grade are invited to join us for a week of fun, fellowship and learning.
 (Students entering grades 6 and up are invited to help out as camp counselors!)
 Children learn important religious lessons, create fun arts and crafts projects, learn to sing beautiful hymns and enjoy wacky outdoor games.
 Camp usually concludes with a family field trip to nearby Holy Archangels Monastery.
 Register online today!

-Mrs. Lainie Horwedel directs our Youth Choir, known as the Agape Choir.
+Mrs. Diana Angelo and Mrs. Lainie Horwedel direct our Youth Choir, known as the Agape Choir.
 In addition to the annual Nativity Pageant which they present every December for the parish community, the Agape Choir sings the Liturgical hymns at certain, special Divine Liturgies throughout the year.
 All children are invited to join the Agape Choir.